apache/flink/docs/dev/table/connectors/filesystem.md

 The file system connector supports streaming writes, based on Flink's [Streaming File Sink]({{ site.baseurl }}/dev/connectors/streamfile_sink.html) to write records to file.
 Row-encoded Formats are csv and json.
 Bulk-encoded Formats are parquet, orc and avro.

+You can write SQL directly, insert the stream data into the non-partitioned table.
+If it is a partitioned table, you can configure partition related operations.
+See [Partition Commit](filesystem.html#partition-commit) for details.

 ### Rolling Policy